 The following terms are defined for this specification only:

-Substantial Completion is defined as completing all work necessary to sufficiently complete the project to a point such that it can be safely and effectively used by the public or the Department for the purposes intended on or before the Substantial Completion Date without delays, disruption, further lane closures, or other impediments and only clean up and Work of a minor nature, as agreed to by the Engineer, remains to be finished.
+Substantial Completion is defined as completing all work necessary to sufficiently complete the project to a point such that it can be legally, safely, and effectively used by the public or the Department for the purposes intended without delays, disruption, further lane closures, or other impediments and only clean up and Work of a minor nature, as agreed to by the Engineer, remains to be finished.

-Substantial Completion Date is the date on or before which all work required for Substantial Completion must be completed to the Department’s satisfaction such that the Contractor receives an incentive, if provided herein.
+Substantial Completion Date is the date on or before which all work required for Substantial Completion must be completed to the Department’s satisfaction such that the Contractor receives an incentive.
 Otherwise, a disincentive is assessed each day thereafter the Substantial Completion requirements are not met.

 Maximum Incentive Date is the latest date the project or specified portion thereof must be completed such that the Contractor receives the maximum possible incentive, if provided herein.